ECOSYSTEM MARKETPLACE: Why the EU needs to embrace forest carbon finance

 A new report on forest finance shows that investments in the forest sector fall far short of what’s needed to end deforestation.
 Conserving and restoring tropical forests could deliver up to 30% of the carbon savings necessary to keep the average global temperature rise to 1.5C, only about 1% of international development funding for climate mitigation is directed towards this.

-A Carbon Pulse subscription is required to read this content.
-Subscribe today to access our unrivalled news and intelligence, as well as our premium content including all job listings.
+A subscription is required to read this content.
+Subscribe today to Carbon Pulse Premium and/or Nature & Biodiversity Pulse to access our unrivalled news and intelligence, as well as other content including all job listings.
 Click here for details.

-We offer a FREE TRIAL of our subscription service and it only takes a minute to register.
+We offer a FREE TRIAL to each of our subscription services and it only takes a minute to register.
 If you already have a Carbon Pulse account, login here.